 3. Do people get notice before their cars get towed?

 Some parking spaces or streets have signs that warn about towing.
 And each parking ticket contains a notice that repeat-offenders face towing.
-But officers do not attempt to notify drivers before physically towing away their vehicles.
+But officers do not attempt to notify drivers before physically towing away their automobiles.

 4. How do people get back their impounded cars?